askgoliath/machine_learning/README.md

 Some features are relating to the target variable but they have too many NAs so we assigned ‘None’ to categorical variables and 0 or -1 to some numerics features and other numeric features were assigned to mode value.

+# Models
+We built three models: logistic Regression, Random Forest Regression, and Neural Network.
+Details about metrics to measure the performance are in the PPT file and code file.
+Logistic regression has the best performance with accuracy 95%, precision 91% and recall 99%.
+High recall means positive instances are correctly detected by the calssifier that would be great because we don't want to miss any qualified client.

 # data file - loan.csv
 https://drive.google.com/open?id=1hx6mGt1m_Gf2XQyVDqAFIkYU05gT0MXT